Information fluctuation complexity: Example: rule 110 variant of the elementary cellular automaton

 Since both $\Eta$ and $\sigma_I$ increase with system size, their dimensionless ratio $\sigma_I/\Eta$, the relative information fluctuation complexity, is included to compare systems of different sizes.
 Notice that the empirical and analytical results agree for the 3-cell automaton and that the relative complexity levels off to about $0.10$ by 10 cells.

 In the paper by Bates and $\sigma_I$ is computed for all elementary cellular automaton rules and it was observed that the ones that exhibit slow-moving gliders and possibly stationary objects, as rule 110 does, are highly correlated with large values of $\sigma_I$. $\sigma_I$ can therefore be used as a filter to select candidate rules for universal computation, which is challenging to prove.

 Applications

 Although the derivation of the information fluctuation complexity formula is based on information fluctuations in dynamical systems, the formula depends only on state probabilities and therefore is also applicable to any probability distribution, including those derived from static images or text.

-Over the years the original paper has been referred to by researchers in many diverse fields: complexity theory, complex systems science, complex networks, chaotic dynamics, many-body localization entanglement, environmental engineering, ecological complexity, ecological time-series analysis, ecosystem sustainability, air and water pollution, hydrological wavelet analysis, soil water flow, soil moisture, headwater runoff, groundwater depth, air traffic control, flow patterns and flood events, topology, economics, market forecasting of metal and electricity prices, health informatics, human cognition, human gait kinematics, neurology, EEG analysis, education, investing, language phraseology, artificial life and aesthetics.
+Over the years the original paper has been referred to by researchers in many diverse fields: complexity theory, complex systems science, complex networks, chaotic dynamics, statistical complexity, many-body localization entanglement, environmental engineering, ecological complexity, ecological time-series analysis, ecosystem sustainability, air and water pollution, hydrological wavelet analysis, soil water flow, soil moisture, headwater runoff, groundwater depth, air traffic control, flow patterns and flood events, topology, economics, market forecasting of metal and electricity prices, health informatics, human cognition, human gait kinematics, neurology, EEG analysis, education, language phraseology, artificial life and aesthetics.